CodeCrux/codecrux.github.io/_posts/2024-11-16-understanding-machine-learning-algorithms-what-powers-ai.md

 ---
-title: "Understanding Machine Learning Algorithms: What Powers AI?"
+title: Understanding Machine Learning Algorithms What Powers AI?
 description: "Artificial Intelligence (AI) has revolutionized industries by automating tasks, uncovering insights, and driving innovation.
 At the heart of AI lies machine learning (ML), "